romgrk/barbar.nvim/README.md

 let g:lightline={ 'enable': {'statusline': 1, 'tabline': 0} }
 ```

+#### Netrw

+`netrw` has a lot of bugs which make it hard to support.
+It may work partially, but we will not make changes to barbar.nvim to work-around `netrw`-specific bugs (e.g. #82).

+You can use any other [file explorer](https://github.com/rockerBOO/awesome-neovim#file-explorer) instead.

 ## About

 Barbar is called barbar because it's a bar, but it's also more than a bar: